 BIOGRAPHY

-With the edition BUCHBINDER:BEETHOVEN, Deutsche Grammophon presents a complete recording of the 32 piano sonatas and the five piano concertos in the run-up to Buchbinder's 75th birthday in December 2021, thus creating a sounding monument to two outstanding Buchbinder-Beethoven cycles of recent times.
+While synonymous with Beethoven, the artist's musical curiosity remains a driving force.
+With the edition BUCHBINDER:BEETHOVEN, Deutsche Grammophon presented a complete recording of the 32 piano sonatas and the five piano concertos in 2021, thus creating a sounding monument to two outstanding Buchbinder-Beethoven cycles of recent times.
 Buchbinder was the first pianist to play all of Ludwig van Beethoven's piano sonatas within one festival summer at the 2014 Salzburg Festival.
-The Salzburg cycle was recorded live for DVD (Unitel) and is now also available on nine CDs.
+The Salzburg cycle was recorded live for DVD (Unitel) and is also available on nine CDs.

-The sensational cycle of Ludwig van Beethoven's five piano concertos came about during the 2019/20 concert season at the Vienna Musikverein.
-In celebration of its 150th anniversary, the Vienna Musikverein, for the first time in its history, gave a single pianist, Rudolf Buchbinder, the honor of performing all five piano concertos by Ludwig van Beethoven in a specially created series.
-Buchbinder's partners in this unprecedented constellation were the Leipzig Gewandhaus Orchestra under Gewandhauskapellmeister Andris Nelsons, the Vienna Philharmonic under Riccardo Muti and the Bavarian Radio Symphony Orchestra, the Munich Philharmonic and the Sächsische Staatskapelle Dresden under their principal conductors Mariss Jansons, Valery Gergiev and Christian Thielemann.
+The cycle of Ludwig van Beethoven's five piano concertos came about during the celebration of the Vienna Musikverein’s 150th anniversary.
+For the first time in its history, it gave a single pianist, Rudolf Buchbinder, the honor of performing all five piano concertos by Ludwig van Beethoven in a specially curated series.
+Buchbinder's partners in this unprecedented constellation were the Leipzig Gewandhaus Orchestra under Gewandhauskapellmeister Andris Nelsons, the Vienna Philharmonic under Riccardo Muti, and the Bavarian Radio Symphony Orchestra, the Munich Philharmonic and the Sächsische Staatskapelle Dresden under their then principal conductors Mariss Jansons, Valery Gergiev and Christian Thielemann.
 All concerts were recorded live.
-The Musikverein cycle, released on three CDs in September 2021 on Deutsche Grammophon, is a historic document of these artistic summits and a tribute to Buchbinder as one of the most profound Beethoven interpreters of our time.

-Rudolf Buchbinder is an honorary member of the Vienna Philharmonic Orchestra, the Gesellschaft der Musikfreunde in Wien, the Wiener Konzerthausgesellschaft, the Vienna Symphony Orchestra and the Israel Philharmonic Orchestra.
-He is the first soloist to be awarded the Golden Badge of Honor by the Staatskapelle Dresden.
+An honorary member of the Vienna Philharmonic, the Israel Philharmonic, the Vienna Symphony, and the Gesellschaft der Musikfreunde in Wien, Buchbinder is a central pillar of the classical establishment.
+He is the first soloist to be awarded the Golden Badge of Honor by the Staatskapelle Dresden, a testament to his unique standing among the world’s elite ensembles.

 PORTRAIT